-Admission interviews will be conducted either in person, by phone, or at a program Information Night.
+Admission interviews will be conducted either in person, by phone, or at a Program Open House.
 For further information, contact The G. Raymond Chang School of Continuing Education office by email or 416.979.5035.

 Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
-Please see Information Nights for dates, times, and location.
+Please see Open House for dates, times, and location.